Creating an Event Mesh

 Before you can create an event mesh or edit and existing one, you must fulfill the following prerequisites:

 • You require the Mission Control Manager role.
 Contact the Administrator for your account if you require this role.
-For more information about the role requirements, see Considerations for Working with Event Meshes in PubSub+ Cloud.
+For more information about the role requirements, see Considerations for Working with Event Meshes.

 • The Enterprise event broker services that you want to include in the event mesh must already exist.
 Creating an event mesh requires a minimum of two event broker services.
 After you create your event broker services, you use Mesh Manager to specify the nodes that are in your event mesh.